jspsych/jsPsych/docs/markdown_docs/core_library/jspsych-core.md

 --------- | ---- | -----------
 min_width | numeric | The minimum width of the browser window.
 If the width is below this value, a message will be displayed to the subject asking them to maximize their browser window.
-The experiment will sit on this page until the browser window is large enough. min_height | numeric | Same as above, but with height.
+The experiment will sit on this page until the browser window is large enough. min_height | numeric | Same as above, but with height. audio | boolean | Set to true to require support for the WebAudio API (used by plugins that play audio files).

 ### Return value